Davang/Davang/readmes/GIT.md

 ### staging/\*

 * Branches used to create a release from develop, they may implement some bugfixing or testing, no new funcionality.
+* The name should be a Version number, check versioning for mor information.
 * They are created from develop and merged to main.

 ### bugfix/\*

 * Branches that are used to solve a bug or an issue for a released code.
-* They are created from main or staging and merged to it.
+* They are created from main or staging and merged to themselves.

 ### hotfix/\*